lambotpm/pvpguide/Guide.md

 **Almost always take -** *Premonition*.
 This talent is the stand in for the old utility of *Shadow Word: Death* - that is, it applies a small amount of damage to the Priest on a delay, allowing them to break incoming crowd control.
 You'll always want to take this against classes that contain breakable crowd control, namely a Mage's Polymorph, Hunter traps and Wyvern Sting, Shaman Hex, Monk and Feral Druid incapacitates, et cetera.
 There's almost always at least one use for this in a match.
 Down further in the guide is a list of CCs that *Premonition* can free you from.

+**Sometimes take -** *Trinity*.
+This is an exceptionally clunky talent to get used to, but can provide quite a bit of healing through damage if there's no CC to break out of via *Premontiion*.

-**Sometimes take -** *Searing Light*.
+**Rarely take -** *Searing Light*.
 If there's nothing for you to break out of with *Premonition*, then *Searing Light* can be a good alternative.
 This talent allows you to play a bit more aggressively with offensive Smites and Penances to help apply more pressure.

-**Rarely take -** *Trinity*.
-This is an exceptionally clunky talent and isn't particularly useful, as most of your healing in most arena matches will not come from Atonement but rather direct Penances, Power Word: Radiance, Shadow Mend, and shields.
+Due to the amount of damage that goes out in 3v3 now, Smite is not a very common spell; this talent has a much better place in the 2v2 bracket in Season 5.

 #### Row 5
 ![PvP talents row5](img/honor5.png)